ccat3z/stars/README.md

 * [etesync/etesync-dav](https://github.com/etesync/etesync-dav): This is a CalDAV and CardDAV adapter for EteSync
 * [browserify/events](https://github.com/browserify/events): Node's event emitter for all engines.
 * [samyk/evercookie](https://github.com/samyk/evercookie): Produces persistent, respawning "super" cookies in a browser, abusing over a dozen techniques.
 Its goal is to identify users after they've removed standard cookies and other privacy data such as Flash cookies (LSOs), HTML5 storage, SilverLight storage, and others.
+* [39aldo39/Evolution-DecSync](https://github.com/39aldo39/Evolution-DecSync): Evolution plugin to sync contacts and calendars without a server using DecSync
 * [Marak/faker.js](https://github.com/Marak/faker.js): generate massive amounts of realistic fake data in Node.js and the browser
 * [feeluown/FeelUOwn](https://github.com/feeluown/FeelUOwn): trying to be a user-friendly and hackable music player
 * [alnorris/file-dialog](https://github.com/alnorris/file-dialog): Trigger the upload file dialog directly from your code easily.